nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v1-9-0

-NCSDK-13923: Device may crash during Bluetooth bonding The device programmed with the nRF Machine Learning application may crash during Bluetooth bonding because of insufficient Bluetooth RX thread stack size.
+NCSDK-13923: Device might crash during Bluetooth bonding The device programmed with the nRF Machine Learning application might crash during Bluetooth bonding because of insufficient Bluetooth RX thread stack size.

   **Workaround:** Manually cherry-pick and apply the commit with the fix from the ``main`` branch (commit hash: ``4870fcd8316bd3a4b53ca0054f0ce35e1a8c567d``).